 Project Background: Stroke is prevalent and associated with increased morbidity and mortality.
 Stroke is the leading cause of long-term disability in the US.
 Within the VA, approximately 60,000 patients had a primary outpatient encounter for stroke during fiscal year 2010 (FY10).
 Data from the Office of Quality and Performance (OQP) Stroke Special Study demonstrate that more than 5,000 Veterans were admitted to a VA facility for acute ischemic stroke in FY07 and another 5000 Veterans with a transient ischemic attack (TIA) or mini-stroke, were admitted in a VA facility or received care at an urgent clinic or emergency department in VA.
 The total VA cost of stroke treatment was almost $315 million in FY05, with a cost per patient of over $18,000.
 Stroke/TIA survivors are at elevated risk for future vascular events and yet, there are no systematic post stroke programs offered widely in VA designed to reduce this risk and increase stroke specific quality of life in Veterans.
 The investigators recently developed and pilot tested a stroke self-management program that adapted the Stanford Chronic Disease program for stroke.

-Project Methods: To accomplish these aims, the investigators will employ mixed methods.
-For the first aim, the investigators will conduct a randomized controlled trial comparing subjects randomly assigned to the stroke self-management intervention to subjects randomly assigned to usual care.
-Subjects from both groups will be assessed at baseline, 3, 6, and 12 months.
-The stroke self-management program will be delivered over 6 months (12 weeks biweekly sessions followed by 12 weeks of bimonthly telephone and group support sessions).
-Usual care participants will receive written stroke risk factor materials.
-The primary outcomes will be stroke specific quality of life and the secondary outcomes will be stroke self-management, self-efficacy, functioning, and post stroke depression.
-For the second aim, the investigators will hold focus groups with participants and their caregivers to best understand their barriers to participation and suggestions for future implementation.
+Project Methods: To accomplish these aims, the investigators employed mixed methods.
+For the first aim, the investigators conducted a randomized controlled trial comparing subjects randomly assigned to the stroke self-management intervention to subjects randomly assigned to usual care.
+Subjects from both groups were assessed at baseline, 3, 6, and 12 months.
+We delivered the stroke self-management program over 6 months (12 weeks biweekly sessions followed by 12 weeks of bimonthly telephone and group support sessions).
+Usual care participants received written stroke risk factor materials.
+The primary outcomes were stroke specific quality of life and the secondary outcomes were stroke self-management, self-efficacy, functioning, and post stroke depression.
+We are evaluating clinical risk factor management after stroke.

 - Stroke Self-Management Behavioral